ulikoehler/cv_algorithms/README.rst

 Contributions
 ============

 Contributions of any shape or form are welcome.
-Please submit a pull request.
+Please submit a pull request or file an issue on GitHub.

 Copyright (c) 2016 Uli Köhler <ukoehler@techoverflow.net>